Algebraic traversable wormholes: Traversable wormholes

 \subsection{Gao-Jafferis-Wall traversable wormholes}

 Gao, Jafferis and Wall proposed the first traversable wormhole solution that can be embedded in a UV complete gravitational theory, \cite{Gao:2016bin}.
 Topological censorship prohibits the existence of traversable wormholes if the null energy condition or even the average null energy condition (ANEC) is satisfied \cite{Friedman:1993ty, Witten:2019qhl}.
-Even though in quantum field theory all the point-wise energy conditions are violated essentially as a result of the Reeh Schlider theorem\cite{Witten:2018zxz}, ANEC is still obeyed in most cases\cite{Wald:1991xn,Penrose:1993ud,Graham:2007va,Faulkner:2016mzt,Hartman:2016lgu,Kontou:2015yha}.
+Even though in quantum field theory all the point-wise energy conditions are violated essentially as a result of the Reeh Schlieder theorem \cite{Witten:2018zxz}, ANEC is still obeyed in most cases\cite{Wald:1991xn,Penrose:1993ud,Graham:2007va,Faulkner:2016mzt,Hartman:2016lgu,Kontou:2015yha}.
 They proposed to produce a violation of ANEC, and so construct a traversable wormhole, by coupling the two CFTs that are already thermally entangled, by introducing a time dependent interaction.
-The interaction is a relevant double trace deformation of the CFTs, therefore deep in the IR it modifies the geometry making it traversable, while there is no deformation in the UV, i.e, close to the boundary.
+The interaction is a relevant double trace deformation of the CFTs, therefore deep in the IR it modifies the geometry making it traversable, while the modification is negligible in the UV, i.e, no modification to the geometry close to the boundary.
 Since the thermally entangled state between the two CFTs is a UV complete description of the eternal black hole \cite{Maldacena:2001kr}, a relevant deformation is still a consistent solution in AdS/CFT.

-In a more precise terms, the double trace deformation is such that it will modify the boundary conditions for a bulk scalar field with the appropriate dimensions.
-After analytical and numerical computations, for the appropriate sign of $h$, they show this will lead to a contribution to the stress energy tensor that violates ANEC.
+In more precise terms, the double trace deformation is such that it will modify the boundary conditions for a bulk scalar field with the appropriate dimensions\footnote{This is so that the double trace operator is a relevant operator as desired.}.
+After analytical and numerical computations, for the appropriate sign of $h$, they showed that such deformation will lead to a contribution to the stress energy tensor that violates ANEC.
 More explicitly, the deformation is the addition of the following term to the total Hamiltonian of the CFTs,

-where $h(t,\bar{x}) = 0$ for $t<T$.
+where $h(t,\bar{x}) = 0$ for $t<t_{0}$.

-To see how this violation leads to traversable wormholes, let's consider the Kruskal coordinates for the eternal black hole where $V$ and $U$ are the two null coordinates. $V=U=0$ is the bifrication point and the horizon at $V =0$ can be parametrized by $U$ and approaches the left boundary at $t \rightarrow -\infty$ and approaches the right boundary at $t \rightarrow \infty$.
+To see how the violation of ANEC leads to a traversable wormhole geometry, let's follow a light ray along the `left-to-right horizon'.
+If in the Kruskal coordinates for the eternal black hole $u$ and $v$ are the two null coordinates.
+The coordinates $u=v=0$ is the bifrication point and the horizon at $u =0$ can be parametrized by $u$ and approaches the left boundary as $t \rightarrow -\infty$ and approaches the right boundary as $t \rightarrow \infty$.

 After the deformation is introduced, there will be a perturbation, $h_{\mu\nu}$, to the original metric and the coordinate for the light ray that originated in the past horizon is given by